mongodb/docs/mongodb/source/server-status.rst

 ~~~~~~~~~~

 .. describe:: dur

+   The ``dur`` (for "durability") data structure contains data
+   regarding MongoDB's journaling.
+Journaling must be enabled for
+   these data to appear in the output of "``ServerStatus``".

+   See :doc:`journaling` for more information about journaling
+   operations.

 .. describe:: dur.commits

+   The ``dur.commits`` value provides the number of commits to the
+   journal in the last commit interval.

+   Commits to the journal are grouped to improve performance.
+By
+   default the interval is 100 milliseconds (ms), but the interval is
+   configurable as a run-time option and can range from 2ms to 300ms.

 .. describe:: dur.journaledMB

+   The ``dur.journaledMB`` value provides the amount of data in
+   megabytes (MB) written to the journal in the last commit interval.

+   Commits to the journal are grouped to improve performance.
+By
+   default the commit interval is 100 milliseconds (ms), but the
+   interval is configurable as a run-time option and can range from
+   2ms to 300ms.

 .. describe:: dur.writeToDataFilesMB

+   The ``dur.writeToDataFilesMB`` value provides the amount of data in
+   megabytes (MB) written from the journal to the data files in the
+   last commit interval.

+   Commits to the journal are grouped to improve performance.
+By
+   default the commit interval is 100 milliseconds (ms), but the
+   interval is configurable as a run-time option and can range from
+   2ms to 300ms.

 .. describe:: dur.compression

+   The ``dur.compression`` value

+TODO not included in existing documentation...

 .. describe:: dur.commitsInWriteLock

+   The value of the field ``dur.commitsInWriteLock`` provides a count
+   of the commits to the journal in the last interval that were
+   queued behind a write lock.
+Commits in a write lock are
+   undesirable and may indicate a defect in application requests or
+   capacity concerns for the database.

+TODO factcheck commentary

 .. describe:: dur.earlyCommits

+   The ``dur.earlyCommits`` value reflects the number of time a commit
+   was requested before the scheduled time.
+Use this value to ensure
+   that your journal commit interval is not too long.

 timeMS
 ~~~~~~

 .. describe:: dur.timeMS

+   The ``dur.timeMS`` data structure provides information about the performance of the ``mongod`` instance for journaling operations.

 .. describe:: dur.timeMS.dt

+   The ``dur.timeMS.dt`` value provides, in milliseconds, the length of time over which the ``dur.timeMS`` data were collected.
+Use this field to provide context to the adjacent values.

 .. describe:: dur.timeMS.prepLogBuffer

+   The ``dur.timeMS.prepLogBuffer`` value provides, in milliseconds, the amount of time preparing to write to the journal.
+Smaller values indicate better journal performance.

 .. describe:: dur.timeMS.writeToJournal

+   The ``dur.timeMS.writeToJournal`` value provides, in milliseconds, the amount of time spent actually writing to the journal.
+File system speeds and device interfaces can affect performance.

 .. describe:: dur.timeMS.writeToDataFiles

+   The ``dur.timeMS.writeToDataFiles`` value provides, in milliseconds, the amount of time spent writing to data files after journaling.
+File system speeds and device interfaces can affect performance.

 .. describe:: dur.timeMS.remapPrivateView

+   The ``dur.timeMS.remapPrivateView`` value provides, in milliseconds, the amount of time remapping copy-on-write memory mapped views.
+Smaller values indicate better journal performance.

 Other Statuses
 --------------